-- foreign body in the lungs or airways
+- a foreign body in the lungs or airways

-- nasal flaring (enlargement of the opening of the nostrils when breathing, may be a sign that breathing is difficult—usually seen in infants and young children)
+- nasal flaring, which is an enlargement of the opening of the nostrils when breathing that may be a sign that breathing is difficult and is usually seen in babies and young children

 Your doctor will review your medical history to determine what’s causing you to have abnormal breathing sounds.
 This includes any current or past medical conditions and any medications you’re taking.
 Tell your doctor when you noticed the abnormal sound and what you were doing before you heard it.
 Be sure to mention any other symptoms you may be experiencing.

-The doctor will then administer one or several tests to determine what is causing the abnormal sound.
+The doctor will then administer one or several tests to determine what’s causing the abnormal sound.
 These tests include:

 - blood tests

-A pulmonary function test is used to measure:
+Your doctor can use a pulmonary function test to measure:

 - how quickly you inhale and exhale